LioK251/mp3converter/README.md

 #### ❌ "CUDA not available"
 - The application works on CPU, but will be slower
+- You can manually select CPU mode using the toggle switch in the interface
+- If CUDA is selected but not available, the system automatically falls back to CPU
 - For GPU support, ensure:
   - CUDA-capable GPU is installed
   - PyTorch with CUDA support is installed